department-of-veterans-affairs/va.gov-cms/READMES/workflow.md

 * We use the [Drupal SpecTool](https://github.com/acquia/drupal-spec-tool) to keep track of config changes, and generate tests related to roles, content types, fields, menus views.
 * If you are modifying configuration of roles, content types, fields, menus views, Go update the appropritate tab(s) in our version of the [SpecTool](https://docs.google.com/spreadsheets/d/1vL8rqLqcEVfESnJJK_GWQ7nf3BPe4SSevYYblisBTOI/edit?usp=sharing).
+* Keep the Bundles and Fields tab sorted with the following columns:
+  1. Entity label (eg first "Content type", then "Custom block type", etc.).
+  2. Bundle label (eg first "Benefits detail page", then "Benefits hub landing page", etc.).
+  3. Field label (for the Fields tab, eg first "Alert", then "Featured content", then "Main content").
 * Once all the modifications are made to the appropriate tab(s) and cell(s) go to the [Behat](https://docs.google.com/spreadsheets/d/1vL8rqLqcEVfESnJJK_GWQ7nf3BPe4SSevYYblisBTOI/edit#gid=624373408) tab and copy the cell with the tests that would have changed based on what you changed.
 * Open the related file in [/tests/behat/drupal/drupal-spec-tool/](../tests/behat/drupal/drupal-spec-too/)
 * Delete all the existing text in the file and paste in what you copied from the SpecTool.
 (Do not format the output in any way.
 Disable any Behat beautifier plugins.)